If you require a 30 minute consultation , call 01502 532 700 or 'APPLY NOW'

 1. Your identity documents – we have an obligation as part of the anti-money laundering legislation to check the identity of all clients instructing us in property transactions.
 We use either an online company to assist securely with our checks or you can attend one of our offices in person with your documents for us to verify.

-2. We will send you some forms to complete which are standard for residential sales.
+2. Completion of the standard forms for residential sales.
 We would ask that you complete the forms as accurately as you can, we are here to help if there are any points you are unsure of.

-3.Copies of any planning permissions, building regulation certificates, guarantees and service details for heating systems, building insurance
+3.Copies of documents - copies of any planning permissions, building regulation certificates, guarantees and service details for heating systems, building insurance.

-4.An idea of your timescale for moving, we do try to work with your expectations for the timing of the transaction but it is important to bear in mind that parties enter the chain at different times and a chain can progress as fast or as slow as the slowest member in the chain or the last person to join it.
+4.An idea of your timescale for moving.
+We try to work with your expectations for the timing of the transaction but it is important to bear in mind that parties enter the chain at different times and a chain can progress as fast or as slow as the slowest member in the chain or the last person to join it.

 Some further information on selling a home can be found here: